 Newly built residential accommodation, or those converted from existing premises, requires a certain standard of noise reduction between rooms.
-Our sound insulation testing (for airborne and impact noise) is carried out by a experienced acoustic consultants registered with the Association of Noise Consultants (ANC) pre-completion testing scheme, and provides a quick and efficient service.
+Our sound insulation testing (for airborne and impact noise) is carried out by an experienced acoustic consultants registered with the Association of Noise Consultants (ANC) pre-completion testing scheme, and provides a quick and efficient service.

 What is sound insulation testing?

 A sound insulation test is a measure of how much sound gets transmitted from one room to another, for rooms which are either next to each other (party wall sound insulation) or one above the other (sound insulation between floors).